tom-beer/Outcome-Adaptive-LASSO/README.md

 <img src="logo.png" width=125 height=125 align="right">

 # Outcome Adaptive LASSO
-Python implementation of the paper 'Outcome-Adaptive Lasso: Variable Selection for Causal Inference' of Shortreed and Ertefaie, 2017
+This repository contains a Python implementation of the paper [Outcome-Adaptive Lasso: Variable Selection for Causal Inference](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5591052/pdf/nihms-852754.pdf), *Shortreed and Ertefaie, 2017*

-The code is also poster on [PapersWithCode](https://paperswithcode.com/paper/outcome-adaptive-lasso-variable-selection-for)
+The code is also posted on [PapersWithCode](https://paperswithcode.com/paper/outcome-adaptive-lasso-variable-selection-for)

 This is a preliminary implementation, it has not been reviewed and it may contain inaccuracies.
 If you find anything that needs fixing, please let me know/file an issue/PR